AbsVolatility/cabbage/docs.md

-# Documentation for Cabbage v0.5
+# Documentation for Cabbage v0.6

+Warning: this document is by no means complete.

 ## Table of Contents